pytorch/pytorch/tools/README.md

 Legacy infrastructure (we should kill this):

-* [nnwrap](nnwrap) - Generates the THNN/THCUNN wrappers which make
-  legacy functionality available.
-(TODO: What exactly does this implement?)
 * [cwrap](cwrap) - Implementation of legacy code generation for THNN/THCUNN.
   This is used by nnwrap.